cyberrangecz/backend-security-commons/README.md

 # Environment DEV or PROD
 ### DEV environment does not need kypo2-user-and-group project but assign authority as GUEST by default
 spring.profiles.active=DEV
+### If you want try your project with specific roles you can define them by adding:
+spring.profiles.dev.role={your role/s}

 # OpenID Connect